 TEETH ARE NOT INDESTRUCTIBLE

 Although teeth are the strongest bone in the body, they are not indestructible.
 Misusing them, such as opening soda or beer bottles (not advisable), can and eventually will break your teeth.
-We see it happen often—someone using their teeth for something other than eating and speaking that ends up in our office for tooth repair.
+We see it happen often—someone using their teeth for something other than eating and speaking ends up in our office for tooth repair.
 Furthermore, teeth cannot repair themselves or heal like tissues in the body.
 This makes them particularly important to protect.

 TEETH ARE SENSITIVE TO SUGAR